Is the Blue Lagoon in Iceland Worth It?

 After exiting the locker rooms before heading into the thermal pool, there is a lounge area with drinks and snacks for sale.

-Hold onto the railing down a somewhat slippery ramp into the pool, and you’re in the Blue Lagoon!
+Hold onto the railing down a somewhat slippery ramp into the pool, walk into the hot water, and you’re in the Blue Lagoon!
 We had a beautiful, blue-sky day.

 We had been warned to take off jewelry and coat our hair in special conditioner provided in the locker rooms.
 And as we entered, I quickly realized why: The silica that gives the Blue Lagoon its gorgeous milky color is a strong mineral.
 The lagoon didn’t have the rotten egg smell some of the other thermal springs of Iceland had, but I definitely noticed its strong mineral effects on my hair (and the one earring I left in!)